 Caribbean accent voice-over recording services

-We can supply and record Caribbean accent voice-over artists, for documentary, advertising, corporate video, eLearning or telephone message prompts.
+We supply and record native Caribbean accent voice talent, for documentary, advertising, corporate video, eLearning or telephone message prompts.
 Just send us the script and we’ll record it wild, or to picture at no extra cost.
-Then we'll deliver the audio back to you within a very short time frame, via FTP, and in any file format you require.
+We’ll deliver the audio back to you within a quick turnaround time, via FTP, and in any file format you require.

+Please complete the Quick Quote form below and we’ll respond within one hour.
 Check out our FAQs for more information about voice-over recordings in Caribbean accent.
-For the latest pricing, and to check the availability of our Caribbean accent voice-artists, contact us today on +44(0)118 958 4934, or email firstname.lastname@example.org
+For more information, and to check the availability of our Caribbean accent voice-artists, contact us today on +44(0)118 958 4934, or email firstname.lastname@example.org

 Due to the number of different spoken languages, the people on the islands began to speak Pidgin languages and English became one them as slaves needed to be able to communicate with their masters.
 Other Pidgin languages developed as the slaves spoke to each other and English and African were big influences.
 Gradually as the settlers had children began to speak to each other, Pidgin became a creole language.
 A creole language is one which was pidgin, but has developed to become more complex and has an increased vocabulary and sound structure.